 Rameshwar Singh Jamwal

-(The author is a practicing advocate of J&K High Court and President of Criminologists Society)
+(The author is a practising Advocate of J&K High Court, and President Criminologists Society)

 Rameshwar Singh Jamwal